Brain-Inspired AI with Hyperbolic Geometry: Future Work

 \textbf{Precision Errors}: Mathematical precision errors can occur when implementing hyperbolic neural networks.
 This issue contributes to unstable training, the occurrence of NaN values in the network, vanishing gradients and exploding gradients.
 To mitigate this issue implementations of networks often have to clip values to prevent large values or use numerical types with a larger capacity.
 Further research on how to maintain mathematical precision is important so that future research can focus on the application of hyperbolic geometry rather than fixing mathematical issues in models.

-\textbf{Hyperbolic LLMs}: The gains in LLM performance have primarily been driven by scaling up parameters and data, leading to significant improvements in performance.
-A promising new direction for enhancing LLMs without further scaling is to adopt a hyperbolic feature space.
-By leveraging hyperbolic spaces, these models could offer more efficient and powerful representations of linguistic structures such as syntactic trees or semantic hierarchies, leading to improved natural language understanding and generation.
-Future research should explore optimising LLMs within hyperbolic spaces, which could pave the way for more efficient, scalable, and robust language models that maintain high performance without excessive computational resources.
+\textbf{Hyperbolic LLMs and Knowledge Graphs}: Enhancing LLM performance has largely been driven by scaling parameters and data.
+A promising direction for improvement without further scaling is adopting a hyperbolic feature space, which can provide more efficient representations of linguistic structures like syntactic trees or semantic hierarchies.
+This could lead to better natural language understanding and generation.
+Future research should focus on optimizing LLMs in hyperbolic spaces to achieve scalable, high-performance models without excessive computational cost.
+There has been recent work exploring the use of hyperbolic geometry with LLMs such as \cite{mandica2024hyperboliclearningmultimodallarge}, \cite{yang2024hyperbolicfinetuninglargelanguage}, \cite{yang2024enhancing}.

+Hyperbolic geometry has also proven useful in knowledge graph (KG) embeddings, particularly for hierarchical structures \cite{chami2020low}.
+Integrating KG with LLMs can improve context understanding and reduce issues such as hallucinations by providing accurate domain-specific knowledge.
+However, more research is needed on combining hyperbolic geometry with KGs to improve their integration and structure, ultimately enhancing AI models’ performance and interpretability \cite{kau2024combining}.

 \textbf{Human-Centric Tasks and AI Alignment: }The alignment between hyperbolic geometry and the latent geometry of the brain makes it a good choice for tasks related to human cognition and perception, including but not limited to modelling language, and predicting visual and sensory preferences.
 The use of hyperbolic geometry in modelling the brain is established in neuroscience.
 Still, in the field of AI this could increase, particularly given the prominence of tasks in AI that relate to the human brain.
 Moreover, designing ANNs that further reflect the brain's structure and functions could make them more aligned with other aspects of human intelligence.